camel113/fstats-website/README.md

 ## New workflow to develop and build the static website

 We develop and build the static website with node scripts via `package.json`.
 During dev time, the command `npm start` allow to rebuild the website when anything change inside `_site` folder.
 There are also two watchers for js and css files.
-JS is bundled with webck and sass files are minified.
+JS is bundled with webpack and sass files are minified.
 You still have to start the Jekyll server with `jekyll serve` in another terminal tab otherwise it will not make any change inside `_site` folder.

 ### Dev run